Blood type compatibility chart for marriage

 It helps to know your partner's blood group and if it is compatible with yours.
 In most developing countries, most hospitals don't have standby blood banks, which is a big problem because being able to transfuse blood directly to your spouse in emergency cases can help save their life.

 The chances of fatality increase when a person has lost a significant amount of blood and can't get an immediate blood transfusion from a matching blood type.
 This is why studying a blood group compatibility marriage chart is important for couples or intending couples.
-It may not stop marriages from happening, but the knowledge is important.

 Read an exclusive piece that discusses more about blood type compatibility for marriage, how blood group types are inherited and the role of blood group types in determining paternity.